SubhroRoy/VSDSquadron_mini_research/README.md

 The functionality of the clock cycle divider is as follows.
 The input clock signal (high-frequency) is fed into a counter, which increments on each rising edge.
 Using this method, we can capture the number of cycles in the input clock signal.
 Once the number of cycles reaches the desired division factor, we reset the output to zero.
 This will be implemented on a VSDSquadron Mini RISC-V development board.
 FIG 25 shows the block diagram of the VSDSquadron mini development board.
 This project aims to create a digital clock divider circuit that can reduce clock speed for power saving and operate multiple devices that require lower clock speeds to function. <br><br>

 ### Components required to build a clock cycle divider.
+1. VSD Squadron mini board (already have)
+2. FPGA fabric (already available on the board)
+3. Clock management unit (CMU) (already available on the board)
+4. Registers (already available on the board)
+5. Wire connections (available on the board's breadboard area or via FPGA pins)